 Parents/students/teachers have the option to utilize the services of a lunch service provider authorized by the school.
-Parents can contract this service on a bi-weekly basis and select daily menus for students directly from the LIC website.
+Parents can contract this service on a bi-weekly basis and select daily menus for students directly from the link on the CIC website.